harrydng1209/code-base-react-native/README.md

 # code-base-react-native

-This template should help get you started developing with React Native in Expo.
+This template should help get you started developing with React Native in Expo

 ## Overview